 2011 - Best Song Nominee, International Songwriting Competition with "Trampoline."

 2011 - Best Album, Kids Music Awards with Just for Fun, Songs for the Little Ones.

 2011 - Best Song, Kids Music Awards with "Trampoline"

 2009 - Best Song Nominee, Just Plain Folks Awards with "Gurus and Rockstars."

 2007 - 1st place, Pacific Song Writing Competition with Drops in the Ocean. (video)

-Forest Sun tours solo and with a rotating cast of fine musicians including Gawain Mathews (Mickey Hart, Ben Lee, Tony Furtado), David and Enion Tiller on mandolin and violin (TAARKA), Ingrid Serban singing harmonies.
-David Phillips (Peter Rowan) dobro and lap steel, Steve Adams (ALO/Nicki Bluhm), Elton Bradman, bass and Michael Messer (Anders Osborne) drums.
+Forest Sun tours solo and with a rotating cast of fine musicians including Gawain Mathews (Mickey Hart, Ben Lee, Tony Furtado), David and Enion Tiller on mandolin and violin (TAARKA), David Phillips (Peter Rowan) dobro and lap steel, Steve Adams (ALO/Nicki Bluhm) on Bass and Rob Hooper (Hot Buttered Rum, Seth Walker) on drums.

 photo credit - Ingrid Serban